Mark-Walen/LoRaRF-Python/README.md

 * Orangepi zero2 SBC
 * Ubuntu Core 32-bit

 In order to connect to a LoRa module, SPI port must be enabled.
-For Orangepi OS, this is done by set SPI interface enable using raspi-config or edit `/boot/orangepiEnv.txt` by adding following line.
+For Orangepi OS, this is done by editing `/boot/orangepiEnv.txt` and adding following line.
 ```txt
 overlays=spi-spidev
 param_spidev_spi_bus=1